-A book review of Ali Shariati’s Marxism and Other Western Fallacies Ali Shariati Mazinani was an Iranian revolutionary and sociologist whose work is largely on the sociology of religion.
+A Book Review of Marxism and Other Western Fallacies by Ali Shariati.
 He is widely considered to be one of the most influential Iranian intellectuals of the 20th century, and has been dubbed the “ideologue of the Iranian Revolution.”
-Despite experiencing an illustrious career shortened by an early … Continue reading Humanism between Islam and the West
+Continue reading Humanism between Islam and the West

-A Muslim Critique The ancient Greek philosophy of Stoicism has been making headway over the past decade as a new-age movement of sorts.
-Founded by the merchant Zeno of Citium in the third century BC, this alternative to organized religion for “living in the moment” has been the topic of Ryan Holiday’s writings (The Obstacle is the Way: The Timeless Art of Turning Trials into … Continue reading The Stumblings of Stoicism
+The ancient Greek philosophy of Stoicism has been making headway over the past decade as a new-age movement of sorts.
+Continue reading The Stumblings of Stoicism

 One of the most convoluted paradigms of thought to emerge throughout recorded intellectual history is postmodernism.
 Postmodernists themselves take pride in Jacques Derrida’s elusive and difficult writing style, presenting it as a protest against elitist standardization of writing .
 Derrida is considered the founding father of deconstructionist philosophy and one of the main figureheads of postmodernism.
 A French Jew born and raised in Algeria, his … Continue reading An Introduction to Postmodernism and its Implications